 4. Prepare a pair of good sewing scissors

 They have to be sharp and comfortable for your hand.
 Or you can use a special cutting tool — a rotary cutter.

-1. This first method is my favorite and it can be used for many woven fabrics.
+1. This first method is my favorite and to me, it’s the best way to cut fabric straight.
+It can be used for many woven fabrics.
 It is very simple, very precise and requires only attention and patience.